← Back to Factions

-The Eyes of Venar’Tal is an air and sea dominance branch in the Geban Empire's military structure, established under Emperor Venar’Tal Kareth during the Era of Imperial Conquest.
-Following the death of his father Emperor Venar'Tolarg during a Northern Thazvaar campaign—his body never returned—the young prince hardened into a war leader.
-Recognizing Thazvaar’s hyper-defensiveness, he founded the Eyes to enable unmatched sea and air monitoring, using reconnaissance, navigation, infiltration, and sabotage to break enemy defenses.
+The Eyes of Venar'Tal was the air and sea dominance branch of the Geban Empire, established under Emperor Venar'Tal Kareth during the Era of Imperial Conquest.
+After the death of his father Emperor Venar'Tolarg during a Northern Thazvaar campaign, the young prince became a war leader who understood that the Thazvaari Dominion's hyper-defensiveness could only be broken from above.
+He founded the Eyes to enable sea and air monitoring, reconnaissance, infiltration, and sabotage capabilities that no ground force could replicate.

-This branch commanded aerial and naval forces across the Empire, combining covert operations with high-altitude relays and rapid deployment.
-Strategic use of airships enabled troop delivery, bombardment, and airborne espionage, leveraging key strongholds like the liberated Berinu base.
-Their ocean-fortress in Berinu was later targeted by the Infinite Maw.
+The branch commanded aerial and naval forces across the Empire, combining covert operations with high-altitude relay infrastructure and rapid deployment.
+Strategic use of airships enabled troop delivery, bombardment, and airborne espionage.
+The liberated Berinu base became the Eyes' primary ocean fortress, later targeted by the Church of the Infinite Maw.
+Affiliated units included the Sky Hammers for airborne shock operations, the Emperor's Shadow for assassinations and psychological subversion, and Bare Hand for internal destabilization.

-After the Era of Fracture, the Eyes dissolved into imperial chaos.
-The Emperor’s Shadow merged into the Underworld, laying the groundwork for the Shadow Rulers.
-The Sky Hammers faded completely, while the Bare Hand continued targeted sabotage against rising factions.
+After the Fracture, the Eyes dissolved.
+The Emperor's Shadow merged into the Underworld and laid the groundwork for the Shadow Rulers.
+The Sky Hammers faded completely.
+Bare Hand continued targeted sabotage against rising factions.
+During the Warlord Eras, former operatives conducted infiltration and psychological warfare to destabilize warlords and aided deployment of Recursion Bombs.
+In modern Geba no formal structure remains, but the Eyes' doctrine persists in Shadow Operative methods and covert governance across the planet.

 Vesselborn is the story of Geba, a world that has carried an empire for six thousand years.